37 Fundraising Options for Global Mental Health

 Few big government funded grants:

-29. Grand Challenges Canada in Global Mental Health
+46. Grand Challenges Canada in Global Mental Health

 ‘Bold Ideas for Humanity’.
-Grant Challenges Canada in Global Mental Health is seeking innovative solutions for improving treatments and expanding access to mental health care in low- and middle-income countries.
+Grant Challenges Canada (CGC) in Global Mental Health is seeking innovative solutions for improving treatments and expanding access to mental health care in low- and middle-income countries.

-The first application period for the Global Mental Health grants is currently closed.
 On October 10 2012, World Mental Health Day, the Grand Challenges Canada announced the winners of this first round: A total of $19.4 million in support of 15 innovative, pioneering projects.
 The projects were selected through competitive scientific peer review from among 97 ideas submitted.

-30. Development and Cooperation, EuropeAid
+47. Development and Cooperation, EuropeAid

 EuropeAid Grants are awarded as donations to third parties that are engaged in external aid activities.
 Grants fall into two categories: Grants for actions: aim to achieve an objective that forms part of an external aid program.
 Operating grants: finance the operating expenditure of an EU body that is pursuing an aim of general European interest or an objective that forms part of an EU policy.